 This last piece of the puzzle is an especially important thing to consider: what you eat during labor won’t just be fuel for you, it will be fuel for your baby.
 Your baby has an active role in his or her birth, too.
 So what kinds of foods should you eat?

 Here are our suggestions:

-- Fresh fruit and vegetables – the natural sugar and fiber will provide energy while the water content will help to keep you hydrated.
+The natural sugar and fiber will provide energy while the water content will help to keep you hydrated.
 Keeping it refrigerated or on ice will add a bonus cooling effect.
 Dip apple slices or celery sticks in peanut or almond butter for a protein bonus.

-- Popsicles – you can make your own with fresh fruit, which can be a fun and mindful way to prepare for labor.
+You can make your own with fresh fruit, which can be a fun and mindful way to prepare for labor.
 Include any older siblings or friends to make preparations a family affair!
 Here is a list of 100 different natural flavor combinations you can make at home – the lemonade cucumber pops sound especially refreshing!

-- Ultimately, whatever sounds good to you – this is your body and your labor.
+This is your body and your labor.
 You know yourself best and should choose foods that make your body feel strong and make your stomach happy.

 What may be best to avoid: